Corionis/ELS/README.md

  * An interactive terminal is available for both publisher and subscriber.
  * Standard SFTP such as [Filezilla](https://filezilla-project.org/) may interactively connect to ELS when in listener mode.
  * May be scheduled using operating system tools, e.g. Windows Task Scheduler or Linux cron.
- * Nothing is added, no overhead.
+ * Nothing is added, no overhead except when using hints.
  * Runs on Windows, Linux and Mac.
- * New ELS Hints to coordinate manual changes, new in 3.0.0.

 ELS relies on a common directory structure used by modern home media systems such as [Plex Media Server](https://plex.tv).
 Each media type,